Roshanbagla/Leetcode/README.md

 # Leetcode

-Leetcode is a website used for competative programming and practice.
+Leetcode is a website used for competitive programming and practice.
 I am currently solving more questions and will keep updating the repository.